-Google and the City of San Jose can set a new standard for tech development that avoids dramatic increases in rent, displacement, and homelessness, while creating new opportunities for local residents.
-We have the plan, now we just need Google to take action.
+- Google and the City of San José can set a new standard for tech development that avoids dramatic increases in rents, displacement, and homelessness, while creating quality jobs and new opportunities for local residents.